superudo3000/utilities/README.rst

-Various tiny utilities (as seen on http://homework.nwsnet.de/).
+Various tiny utilities (some as seen on http://homework.nwsnet.de/).